-There are several chemotherapy drugs used to treat lung cancer.
+There are a number of different chemotherapy drugs used to treat lung cancer.
 Your doctor or nurse will discuss your treatment with you.
-Chemotherapy drugs can be used on their own or in combination with each other.
+You may either receive one chemotherapy drug or a combination of a few chemotherapy drugs.

 Understanding your drug treatment